 What to Expect During Recovery

 The vast majority of oral surgery patients make a complete recovery.
 The pain and swelling should ease after about two days.
-If you’re still having pain despite the analgesics, or if you’re bleeding excessively, get in touch with the surgeon.
-Call them if you have nausea, vomiting, headaches, muscle aches or other symptoms of an infection.
+If you’re still having pain despite the analgesics or bleeding excessively, get in touch with the surgeon.
+Call them if you have nausea, vomiting, headaches, muscle aches, or other symptoms of an infection.

 Time Considerations for Surgery and Recovery

 The length of an oral surgery depends on what it’s treating.
-Pulling a wisdom tooth generally takes less than two hours, while a dental implant can take months.
-The first phase, where the oral surgeon inserts the titanium post into the jaw, likely takes as long as wisdom tooth extraction, but it takes a while for the post to fuse with the jawbone.
-When that happens, the gum above it must be reopened, and the crown installed.
+Pulling a wisdom tooth generally takes less than two hours, while a dental implant can take months with several phases.

 The reasons people have oral surgery include: